k-man-null/DiceGame/README.md

 ## The Game

-To play the game, visit the site ....
+To play the game, [visit the live game](https://dice-game-nu-five.vercel.app/)

 Then, choose the number of dices you want to roll.